test 33

 The Architectural and Transportation Barrier Removal Tax Deduction allows deductions of up to $15,000 per year for businesses of any size who remove barriers—architectural or transportation—which limit the mobility of the disabled or elderly.

-A: An easy step is to ensure that your hiring process isn’t biased against those with disabilities.
+A: Start by making sure your hiring process isn’t biased against those with disabilities.
 Job seekers whose applications include references to disabilities—even those that will have no impact on their capacity to fulfill the job for which they are applying—are 26% less likely to be invited for an interview, according to a Rutgers University study.
+Using interview scorecards (as found in Paycor Recruiting) can help improve subjectivity, fairness, and consistency throughout the interview process.

-Furthermore, it’s important to make your hiring process accessible—this could apply to where you advertise vacancies, the ease-of-use of your website and any locations where you hold interviews.
+It’s also important to make your hiring process accessible—this could apply to where you advertise jobs for people with disabilities, the ease-of-use of your website and any locations where you hold interviews.
 Here’s a great question to answer right now: Is your website accessible for the visually impaired?
 If not, fines and penalties may be right around the corner.

 Additionally, all staff involved in recruiting and hiring should be educated on the importance of accessibility and what is required to stay compliant (see below).

 A: The Americans with Disabilities Act of 1990 (ADA) is the most important piece of federal legislation prohibiting discrimination against people with disabilities.
-Title 1 of the ADA prohibits discrimination in all aspects of employment, including hiring, firing, compensation, promotions, training and benefits.
+Title 1 of the ADA prohibits discrimination in all aspects of employment, including hiring, firing, compensation, promotions, training, and benefits.
+To commemorate the signing of the ADA, we celebrate National Disability Independence Day on July 26.

 Q: Does the ADA apply to all companies?